 - Keep up with your competitors

-1. Increase your media coverage
+1. Online newsrooms increase your media coverage

 Although PR is much more than media relations, your relationship with journalists still matters.
 And, no matter how good your PR skills are, most journalists are fed up with traditional PR methods.
 They are overwhelmed by pitches and, to make matters worse, two-thirds of journalists say that the pitches they receive are irrelevant to them.